WHAT IS ASBESTOS?

 Asbestos is also a highly hazardous substance and can cause significant ill-health to anyone who disturbs or damages it.
 Asbestos is a term for a group of minerals made of microscopic fibres.

 It became popular in the UK following the industrial revolution.
 Asbestos was commercialised and imported in huge quantities for manufacturing.
 It was also used extensively in the rebuilding programme in this country following World War 2.

 The dangers of this substance became apparent over this period and therefore Asbestos was eventually completely banned in the UK in the year 2000.
 Buildings constructed before then may still have asbestos in them.

 Where might I find asbestos?

-Asbestos-containing products are in all types of buildings.
+Asbestos-containing materials are in all types of buildings.
 Schools, hospitals, offices, hotels, homes, and every other type of structure.

 It is banned in the UK today but is still present in buildings built before the year 2000.
 Asbestos was used in so many building products in the past that it is hard to determine which ones contain asbestos and consequently why so many homeowners and businesses commission specialist services to mitigate any potential risks.

 Despite all the knowledge surrounding the dangers of asbestos and the strict regulations concerning its management, asbestos exposure is still a risk to health.

 Asbestos fibres are typically defined into three colours, White (chrysotile), Brown (amosite) and Blue (crocidolite).
 Products can contain one or a mixture.

 As a rule of thumb, the softer the product, the more dangerous it is.
 If the application was used for insulation purposes then this is generally the most dangerous and will likely contain Amosite and/or Crocidolite Fibres.